newsdev/geoip-legacy/README.md

 #### How to Include the JS

-This plugin is intended to be used on NYT5 pages, and will require (via RequireJS) jQuery and Underscore accordingly.
-It can also be used in a non-RJS environment, but will expect jQuery and Underscore to exist on the `window` object.
+This plugin is intended to be used on NYT5 pages, and has a RequireJS module variant.
+It can also be used in a non-RJS environment.

 At the moment, we are not publishing static, versioned files for inclusion anywhere.
 There is, however, a minified version of the script checked in to the repository [here](https://github.com/newsdev/geoip/blob/master/dist/geoip.min.js).
 To use it, add the minified code within a script tag in the relevant freeform or interactive for your project.